OfficeDev/microsoft-teams-sample-todo/README.md

 ### Add the tab to Microsoft Teams

-1. Download the [tab app package](https://github.com/OfficeDev/microsoft-teams-sample-todo/raw/before-final/package/todo.dev.zip) for this sample.
+1. Download the [tab app dev package](https://github.com/OfficeDev/microsoft-teams-sample-todo/raw/before-final/package/todo.dev.zip) zip file for this sample.
 2. Create a new team for testing, if necessary.
 Click **Create team** at the bottom of the left-hand panel.
 3. Select the team from the left-hand panel, select **... (more options)** and then select **View Team**.
 4. Select the **Developer (Preview)** tab, and then select **Upload**.
-5. Navigate to the zip file and select it.
+5. Navigate to the downloaded zip file from step 1 above and select it.
 6. Go to any channel in the team.
 Click the '+' to the right of the existing tabs.
 7. Select your tab from the gallery that appears.
 8. Accept the consent prompt.